top of page

 W

+*Picture.
 Allegan book p.
 16. Photo of school p.
-16. Gone, torn-down.
-Was a large school with 5 windows on each side.
+16. Was a large school with 5 windows on each side.
+In 1957, 26 students were enrolled.
 History of Allegan County.
-In 1957 there were 26 students enrolled.
-Pic
+It is now gone, torn-down

 Allegan